Masidi Manjun: Private sector

 Masidi served as Chairman of Institute of Development Studies of Sabah from 1994 to 2004 and member of board of directors of Sabah Development Bank during that time.
 He held directorship in various companies including Chase Perdana Berhad, Sitt Tatt Berhad and Bank Rakyat.
 He is Chairman of Malaysian Bioeconomy Development Corporation since 24 July 2020.

 Politics

 Masidi joined politics in 2004 as he was nominated by United Malays National Organisation (UMNO) as candidate for Karanaan state constituency.
 He subsequently won the election and holds the seat for four consecutive terms.
 He is currently serving the fifth term in Karanaan following his victory in the 16th state election under the banner of Malaysian United Indigenous Party (BERSATU).

 He rose as Minister of State for Youth and Sports in 2004.
 He then became Minister of State for Tourism, Culture and Environment from 2006 to 2018 and Minister of State charged with education during that time.
-He also served as Deputy Chief Minister post 14th general election for two days.
-He left UMNO in 2018 to join BERSATU and became the latter's state liaison deputy chairman subsequently.
+He also briefly served as Deputy Chief Minister post-14th general election for two days.
+He left UMNO in 2018 to join BERSATU and subsequently became the latter's state liaison deputy chairman.